benjvi/benjvi.github.io/_incubating_posts/2016-07-05-Dependency-Management-In-Golang.markdown

 There are a couple of problems with this.
 One I discovered while I was trying to maintain a fork of the [Terraform project](github.com/hashicorp/terraform) [1].
 This is a very large and active project with lots of dependencies.
 Every time I would do a build, new versions of the dependencies would be pulled in, and the build would break.
 Although there were many people around to fix the main repo, it was not uncommon for it to also be broken due for the same reason.
 In fairness to the terraform contributors, this is no longer the case as they introduced vendored dependencies at the start of this year.

 Using single global versions of a package also caused difficulty in maintaining a fork.
 I was also at times using a forked version of a dependency of Terraform, and the solutino to used forked packages is to rewrite all the import paths in your repo.
 This doesn't sound ideal, but what would happen was this:
-  1. MAking changes in a fork, find a bug.
+  1. While making changes in my Terraform fork, I find a bug.
 Think that it doesn't seem like something specific to the changes I made, so decide to check Terraform master
   2. Checkout master and try to build, but build fails.
   3. Realize that I also made changes to the dependency.
 Can't remember whether I made the import paths to point to the forked repo, or I cloned my forked repo in place of the original repo, so check the package paths in the Terraform source files.
-  4 .
-Find I made my changes in the original dependency, so that could be why master doesn't build.
+  4. Find I made my changes in the original dependency, so that could be why master doesn't build.
-  5. Checkout master in the dependency and manage to build master
+  5. Checkout master in the dependency and manage to build master.
-  6. By this point, I forgot the problem I'd had that I was meant to be checking in master If each package held some information about its own dependencies, making these kinds of forks that touch multiple repos would have been much easier.
+  6. By this point, I forgot the problem I'd had that I was meant to be checking in master.
+If each package held some information about its own dependencies, making these kinds of forks that touch multiple repos would have been much easier.

 There is one more problem that thankfully, I didn't encounter.
 Since repos on Github are not immutable, `go get` will fail if any project you're dependent on is deleted.
 So, #leftpadgate could also occur in Go projects.
 Although culturally, golang developers are less likely to import a load of small, arguably unnecessary, and more-likely-to-be-deleted dependencies, there was no protection in the toolchain.
 Until Go 1.6, that is, when vendoring was officially introduced.